 Was the Amano cover originally supposed to be rare?

-Yes, it was intended for only 25 percent of newsstand copies, but a miscommunication during distribution resulted in a wider release.
+Yes, the plan called for it to appear on only 25 percent of newsstand copies, but a distribution error resulted in much broader availability.

 Does Yoshitaka Amano still create artwork for magazines or comics?

-Yes, Amano continues to work on variant covers, including projects for DC Comics and other collectible media.
+Yes, Amano continues producing variant covers for various publishers, including DC Comics and other collectible projects.

 When did EGM end its print publication?